dmairs/botse/docs/battles/adventurer-turn/engage.md

 - Ignore the Gain Fatigue, Declare Target and Choose Battle Form steps unless otherwise specified.
 - Resolve any effects that occur in response to your roll during the Units React step.

+---

 :::tip[FAQ]
+**Do enemy skills trigger after engage if they are defeated?**

 If an enemy has a skill that triggers **after** it is engaged, that skill does not trigger if the enemy is defeated during that engage.

+<a href="https://support.chiptheorygames.com/support/solutions/articles/33000291973" target="_blank">Source</a>

+---

+**Which units are considered to be "engaged"?**

+Only a unit's target is considered to be engaged.
+If a unit deals damage to a non-target (for example, the Bow line has Volley which deals damage to an adjacent unit, and the enemy skill Necrotic deals 1 true damage to all adjacent units), the enemy taking the damage is not considered to be engaged.
+Other skills that trigger based off of being engaged, such as the enemy skill Shatter, would not be triggered if damage is dealt by a non-targeting skill such as Volley.

+<a href="https://support.chiptheorygames.com/support/solutions/articles/33000292499" target="_blank">Source</a>

 :::